johnalison/obsidian-notes/Journal/6 September 2024 Friday.md

 # [[Jet DeClustering]]
 - cleaning code, push
-- seljets
 - [ ] Veriffy new declustering on signal
-- Automating overwriting of auxilliery jet branches
+- Automated the overwriting of auxilliery jet branches ...
+Needed for MC/data differences
 - How to remove branches from skims?
+- Running the HH declustering ... failed b/c memory ?
+- Testing in tmux 335